cxw620/rust-polyglot/src/cargo.md

-Some OS distros (e.g. Debian) are starting to maintain reasonable collections of Rust packages within the distro package respository.
+Some OS distros (e.g. Debian) are starting to maintain reasonable collections of Rust packages within the distro package repository.
 This puts your OS distro between you and the raw data from `crates.io`, which is likely to reduce your risk.